winglang/wing/docs/contributing/03-stories/story-04.md

 #### Authenticate to GitHub Packages

-Since Wing is currently in private beta and distributed through a Monada's private npm registry, you will need to login to the registry before installing:
+Since Wing is currently in private beta and distributed through a Wing Cloud's private npm registry, you will need to login to the registry before installing:

 ```sh